 It depends on which residence hall you’re in.
-In Cianchette Hall, Maplewood Hall, Eastview, and the Cottages, there are kitchenettes and residents can wash their dishes in the kitchen sink.
-Westview and Wood Hall do not have kitchenettes, so residents must wash any dirty dishes in the bathroom sinks.
+In Unity Two, Clifford, Cianchette Hall, Maplewood Hall, Eastview, Westview, TerraHaus and the Cottages, there are kitchenettes and residents can wash their dishes in the kitchen sink.
+Wood Hall does not have kitchenettes, so residents must wash any dirty dishes in the bathroom sinks.

 Does the college provide blinds on the bedroom windows?

 Could spring rods fit inside the window frame of the windows?

 Yes, a spring rod could fit inside the window.